kiararosalem/-Final-Project/README.md

         * Quantity

     - **Appointment List**
-    The admin can add, delete and display appointment lists.
+    The admin can add, update, delete and display appointment lists.
         * Patient's Name
         * Date of Appointment